cfinke/OSX-Messages-Exporter/README.md

 This script processes all of the existing conversations in the Messages app, logs them to a separate backup database in your specified output directory, and then generates HTML files for each conversation, mimicking the look and feel of Messages conversations.
 (See [example.html](example.html) for an example of one of the HTML files.)
 Attachments are saved in a separate directory for each conversation.

 It will try and match phone numbers and email addresses to real names, using your Mac's Address Book.
-For best results, open your Contacts app and drag all contacts from the iCloud section to the "On My Mac" section first.
+It should be able to find contacts that are stored either on your Mac or in iCloud, if they've had time to sync to your Mac (typically only a few minutes).

 Note that if you are running OSX Mojave or later, you will probably need to [give Terminal full disk access](https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/) in order for OSX Messages Exporter to work.